A Burchnall-Chaundy-Krichever Theory for Fractional Differential Operators: Introduction

 {\bf{Theorem C.}} {\em{ Consider a hextuples $(X, p,\mathcal L, z^{-1},\varphi,\chi)$ where the first 5 components of the datum satisfy (i)-(v) above (classical part of the datum) and the last one is \begin{enumerate} \item[(vi)] $\chi$, a rational section of the dual of the semi-infinite jet bundle over $X\diff\{p\}$ \end{enumerate} (non-classical part of the datum).
 Then

 defines a rank $1$ element of the big cell $\Gr_+(0)$ of Sato's Grassmannian.
 Furthermore every rank $1$ element of $\Gr_+(0)$ arises in this way. }}

 We note that by Theorem B, the plane $W\in \Gr_+(0)$ constructed in Theorem C gives rise to the maximal algebra $\mathscr K_W$ of commuting fractional differential operators, defined in \eqref{scrKW}.
 This produces an algebro-geometric construction of all rank 1 maximal algebras of commuting differential operators.

 The algebras of commuting fractional differential operators of rank $>1$ are vastly more complicated than those in the differential case.
-In the latter case Krichever obtained an extension of his algebro-geometric construction to higher rank \cite[Theorem 2.3]{K3}, but such an extension of Theorem C appears to be extremely difficult.
+In the latter case Krichever obtained an algebro-geometric classification in \cite[Theorem 2.3]{Krichever2}, but a possible extension of Theorem C to the higher rank case appears to be very difficult and one needs substantial additional data in the classification of those algebras.